blues/app-accelerators/68-cnc-machine-spindle-load-cycle-time-tracker/README.md

 ## 2. System Architecture

 ![System architecture: CNC controller (Modbus TCP server) → OPTA + Wireless for OPTA via point-to-point Cat6 → cellular → Notehub → OEE / CMMS / paging](diagrams/01-system-architecture.svg)

 **Device-side responsibilities.** The OPTA's STM32H747 Cortex-M7 host acts as a Modbus TCP **client**, polling six holding registers from the CNC controller (the Modbus **server**) once per minute over the OPTA's built-in Ethernet port.
 The host accumulates hourly rolling statistics — mean and peak spindle load, mean feed-rate override, run/idle minute counts, cycle completions, and average cycle time — and evaluates two sample-based alert rules on every poll (`spindle_overload` and `cnc_alarm`), plus a third connection-failure alarm (`modbus_unreachable`) when the Modbus TCP link cannot be reached after a retry.
 Operator-ID transitions are detected on every poll; when the operator-ID register changes, an immediate `cnc_operator.qo` Note is emitted.
 Notes travel from the host to the Notecard inside Blues Wireless for OPTA over I²C through the expansion's AUX connector.
 The host never touches the cellular modem or session state.

 **Notecard responsibilities.** The Notecard embedded in Wireless for OPTA stores [Notes](https://dev.blues.io/api-reference/glossary/#note) in its on-device queue, establishes cellular sessions on the configured [`hub.set`](https://dev.blues.io/api-reference/notecard-api/hub-requests/#hub-set) `outbound` cadence (default 60 min), and pushes any `sync:true` alarm Notes immediately — well within a minute of the alert firing.
 The Notecard also distributes [environment variables](https://dev.blues.io/guides-and-tutorials/notecard-guides/understanding-environment-variables/) from Notehub, so OEM application engineers can retune the Modbus register block base address, alert thresholds, and reporting cadence per-fleet without reflashing firmware.
 When `report_minutes` changes, the firmware reissues `hub.set` so the Notecard's outbound cadence stays aligned with the summary window.

 **Notehub responsibilities.** The Notecard manages its own cellular session against the supported carrier networks worldwide via its embedded global SIM and delivers data to [Notehub](https://notehub.io) over the Internet; [Notehub](https://notehub.io) ingests events, stores them, and applies project-level routes.
 [Fleets](https://dev.blues.io/guides-and-tutorials/fleet-admin-guide/) and [Smart Fleets](https://dev.blues.io/notehub/notehub-walkthrough/#using-smart-fleet-rules) are the natural unit of organization here — one fleet per controller family or model profile, carrying the register block base address, unit ID, port, and alert thresholds as fleet-level environment variables.
 Organizing by controller model rather than by customer site gives more precise control, because register maps often differ across CNC models even within the same facility.
-Note that IP addressing remains compile-time in this reference design, so machines on different network configurations still require a per-build adjustment (see [§9 Limitations](#9-limitations-and-next-steps)).
+Note that IP addressing remains compile-time in this reference design, so machines on different network configurations still require a per-build adjustment (see [§11 Limitations](#9-limitations-and-next-steps)).

 **Routing to the cloud (high level).** Notehub supports HTTP, MQTT, AWS IoT Core, Azure IoT Hub, GCP Pub/Sub, Snowflake, and several other targets; see the [Notehub routing docs](https://dev.blues.io/notehub/notehub-walkthrough/#routing-data-with-notehub).
 This project does not ship a specific downstream endpoint — the OEE dashboard is routed from Notehub as a project-specific integration.

-## 2.5 Quickstart
+## 3. Technical Summary

 1. **Flash the Arduino OPTA** with `firmware/cnc_spindle_tracker/cnc_spindle_tracker.ino` (requires Arduino IDE + Mbed OS Opta Boards core).
 2. **Get ProductUID** from [notehub.io](https://notehub.io), paste it into the sketch, reflash.